KILLER'S KISS - PART TWO

-First off, there are some beautiful shots in this scene.
-Shot 136 inserted while Davey is conducting his smiling phone call with Uncle George is as if to see an alternate face of Davey, one of absolute panic now that he's lost himself in his role as a fighter.
+There are some beautiful shots in this scene.
+Shot 136, inserted while Davey is conducting his smiling phone call with Uncle George, is as if to see an alternate face of Davey, one of absolute panic now that he's lost himself in his role as a fighter.
 One could compare this to the scene in The Shining in which Danny has gone to get his fire truck from his room and Jack calls the boy to sit next to him.
 Jack's expression is distant, unnerving in its blankness, but his reflection in the mirror gives a slightly different aspect so that he appears to be smiling.

-In his films, Kubrick plays with what role the audience has in watching the film, just as he does with the camera in recording the action and being its own presence.
-This is most overtly done in A Clockwork Orange in which we have time and again the actors placed on stages, and eventually the audience is both Alex watching the behavior modification films, and is also the screen upon which the behavior modification films are played.
+In his films, Kubrick plays with the audience's role in relationship to the film, as if they are an integral part of the performance.
+He also plays with the role of the camera and the director and writer relative to what they've created.
+This is most overtly done in A Clockwork Orange and in a variety of ways.
+For example, the audience finds itself eventually in the role of Alex in his theater audience seat watching the behavior modification films, but then the audience is also the screen upon which the behavior modification films are played.

 In the fight scene, Davey and Kid were the ones on stage, Vincent and Gloria watching Davey's defeat.
 And the theater audience as well, they taking the place of the non-present audience in the sports arena.

 Before Davey lies down to sleep one gets the feeling that he has already begun to readjust and will perhaps travel out to Seattle to begin another stage of his life.
-Then he has the "negative" dream in which is replayed the voice we heard in shot 130 heckling him and urging him to go home.
-But the dream is also a transitional state that interrupts that intention as he wakes to Gloria's scream and his new role as Gloria's defender.
+Then he has the "negative" dream in which is replayed the voice we heard in shot 130 heckling him from ringside and urging him to go home.
+But the dream is also a transitional state that interrupts this humiliation when he wakes to Gloria's scream and his new role as Gloria's defender.

 A number of people question the appearance of the cartoon figure of Dopey on Danny's bedroom door in The Shining and its disappearance after his vision.
 I won't get into the vanishing aspect here but I thought it might merit mentioning how in this section Davey, who is reluctant to take that vacation out to Washington state (but seems perhaps resolved after the conversation) describes himself as dopey.
-No, I don't think that has anything to do with the cartoon figure.
+No, I don't think he is saying he is like the cartoon figure.
 He's just been through a fight and he's dopey in as much as he's probably a little punch drunk.
-What's interesting is that Dopey's appearance in The Shining is paired with the prospect of going somewhere Danny may not want to go, and his consequent vision.
-Just as we have Davey then lying down to sleep and having his nightmare in which positive and negative invert, a dream which seems also to have premonitory significance.
+What's interesting is that Dopey's appearance in The Shining is paired with the prospect of going somewhere Danny may not want to go, and his consequent vision, just as we have Davey then lying down to sleep and having his nightmare in which positive and negative invert, a dream which seems also to have premonitory significance.
 Dopey's appearance in The Shining may have been, at least in part, referring back to Killer's Kiss, comparing Danny's vision with Davey dream.

 Dopey is associated with the fool and Davey plays the part of the good-natured fool for a good bit of the film before he fully comprehends he's in a fight that is a serious matter of life and death.

 However one interprets the scene is going to be highly personal.
-Kubrick largely keeps Davey's arms in a place of restraint behind his back, which not only conveys a certain respect on his part (though he moves beyond this several times) but also plays out the audience's visual taking in of the scene.
-Thus, when Davey breaks that restraint and handles her hose, the audience is more likely to feel their texture, and when Davey unstops her bottle of perfume to smell it the audience is more likely to have a whiff of its scent.
+Kubrick largely keeps Davey's arms in a place of restraint behind his back, which not only conveys a certain respect on his part (though he moves beyond this several times) but also plays out the audience's visual taking in of the scene, their restraint as the audience in their seats.
+Thus, when Davey breaks that restraint and handles Gloria's hose, the audience is more likely to feel their texture, and when Davey unstops her bottle of perfume to smell it the audience is more likely to have a whiff of its scent.

 Kubrick had us examine Davy's photos earlier and read his mail without a third party intervention.
 Now, Kubrick has our examining Gloria's photos and her mail through Davey.